 The Technology HelpDesk is a service of Information Resources and Technology (IRT).
 To contact the Technology HelpDesk, please call (309) 677-2964 or visit us in the Cullom-Davis Library.
 See menu items at left or scroll down on this page for more useful technology information.

-Visit the New Employee Help Page for helpful tips about getting started on campus.
-Information is provided for both full-time and part-time employees to help you get things like your payroll, benefits, ID, email and more completed, in order to help make your transition to campus easy.
-To visit the New Employee Help Page click here .
+Visit the New Employee Help Page for tips about getting started with campus services.
+Information is provided for both full-time and part-time employees to help with your transition to campus.

 Secure your devices and protect vital data and information.

 Expand your knowledge on some of the most widely used applications with online tutorials.